GeorgeShvab/georgeshvab.github.io/README.md

 # Welcome

 That is a repository of my personal website with social links.
-In future, it will also add some information about me and my projects.
+In future, it will also have some information about me and my projects.